MohammadShamchi/ai-bookmark-enhancer-next/README.md

 3. Start a run and land on the progress screen; reload the page mid-run to confirm the bar, tasks, and percent sync from the background worker.
 4. Click Cancel during a run; verify the UI shows the cancelled state without redirecting and page3 displays the cancelled pill and disabled backup download.
 5. Start a fresh run, allow it to finish, and ensure page3 shows the dynamic `total → grouped` metric, success pill, and folder list sourced from the latest run meta.
+6. From Results, generate an apply preview; confirm folder/bookmark counts and that a sample of bookmarks is shown.
+7. Apply the structure and verify a new `AI Organized (...)` root appears in Bookmark Manager with duplicate copies (original folders untouched).
+Run Apply again to confirm a new timestamped root is created.
+8. Use “Open in Bookmarks” to deep-link into the latest applied root, then use “Rollback last apply” and confirm only that new root is removed.
-6. From Results, exercise each action button: open Chrome bookmarks, trigger Download Backup (two files saved), and use Re-run Analysis to return to the progress screen.
+9. Exercise the remaining actions: trigger Download Backup (two files saved) and use Re-run Analysis to return to the progress screen.
-7. Reset the key in Settings and try to start a run; confirm the error state appears inline on page2 and page1 remains gated without a key.
+10. Reset the key in Settings and try to start a run; confirm the error state appears inline on page2 and page1 remains gated without a key.

 ## Versions